lelou6666/WavesOfWhat/1-FetchData/readme.txt

 Run Fetch_from_cura.free.fr.py
-It writes three csv files:
+It writes four csv files:

+ SportsChampions_TimePlace.csv

+ ScientistsMedicalDoctors_TimePlace.csv

  MilitaryMen_TimePlace.csv

- ScientistsMedicalDoctors_TimePlace.csv

- SportsChampions_TimePlace.csv
+ HeredityVolB_TimePlace.csv

 This is the main output.
+The other three .csv are currently unused.

 Each line contains: year,month,day,hour,minute,second,latitude,longitude

-Note that here we process time zones very simply, and  -24 < hour < 48 in the output.
+NOTE that here we process time zones very simply, and  -24 < hour < 48 in the output.
 So the astronomy calculations module must take care of this.